Uncategorized

 Key Factors

-- Water Hardness in Your Area: Edmonton has moderately hard water containing elevated levels of calcium and magnesium that form scale deposits on the heat exchanger.
-Over time, scale accumulation restricts water flow, reduces heating efficiency by up to 30%, and can cause complete system failure if left unchecked.
+• Water Hardness in Your Area: Edmonton has fairly hard water that contains high levels of calcium and magnesium.
+These minerals build up on the heat exchanger and make it less efficient.
+If you don't clean it properly, scale buildup can block water flow, lower heating performance by up to 30%, and even cause the whole system to fail.

 Water Hardness Considerations for Edmonton Homes

-Edmonton's municipal water supply measures between 165-265 mg/L for hardness, placing it in the "moderately hard" to "hard" category that poses significant challenges for tankless water heaters.
-If you've noticed white crusty deposits on faucets or spots on glassware, your water hardness is likely on the higher end and your system may benefit from service every 6-9 months.
+Edmonton's municipal water supply has a hardness level of 165 to 265 mg/L, which puts it in the "moderately hard" to "hard" range.
+This makes it very difficult for tankless water heaters to work.
+If you've seen white, crusty deposits on faucets or spots on glassware, your water is probably hard, and your system might need to be serviced every 6 to 9 months.

-Between scheduled maintenance, your tankless water heater may exhibit warning signs like strange noises, inconsistent water temperature, reduced hot water flow, or error codes that indicate it needs immediate attention.
-Don't wait for scheduled maintenance if you notice these signs—continuing to operate a malfunctioning system can cause additional damage, turning a simple service into expensive repairs.
+Your tankless water heater may show danger signs including weird noises, irregular water temperature, less hot water flow, or error codes that mean it needs emergency attention between planned maintenance.
+If you see these indicators, don't wait for scheduled maintenance.
+Continuing to use a broken system might cause more damage, making a simple service develop into costly repairs.

-Descaling represents the most critical component of tankless water heater maintenance, with technicians connecting specialized pumps to circulate descaling solution for 45-60 minutes to remove mineral deposits.
-Professional technicians use calibrated solutions at appropriate concentrations, then thoroughly flush the system with clean water to restore full heat transfer efficiency.
+Descaling is the most important part of tankless water heater maintenance.
+Technicians use special pumps to move descaling solution around for 45 to 60 minutes to get rid of mineral deposits.
+Professional technicians apply calibrated solutions at the right concentrations and then flush the system with clean water to bring back complete heat transfer efficiency.

-Tankless water heaters incorporate inlet filter screens that trap sediment before it enters the heat exchanger, which technicians remove, clean, and inspect during maintenance.
-Beyond filters, technicians examine air intake components, check flame sensors for carbon buildup, and inspect all seals and gaskets for signs of deterioration or leaking.
+Tankless water heaters have inlet filter screens that catch sediment before it gets to the heat exchanger.
+Technicians remove, clean, and check these screens during maintenance.
+In addition to filters, specialists also look at air intake parts, check flame sensors for carbon buildup, and look for evidence of wear or leaking in all seals and gaskets.

-Regular maintenance isn't an expense—it's an investment in your home's comfort and efficiency that pays for itself by avoiding emergency repairs and preventing premature replacement.
-Homeowners who consistently maintain their tankless water heaters enjoy uninterrupted hot water year after year without the stress of sudden system failures.
+Regular maintenance isn't a cost; it's an investment in your home's comfort and efficiency that pays for itself by keeping you from having to make emergency repairs and replacing things too soon.
+Homeowners who take care of their tankless water heaters on a regular basis can enjoy hot water all year long without worrying about their systems breaking down.

 Regular Maintenance vs. Neglected Systems: The Real Cost Difference